ChunhThanhDe/ChunhThanhDe/README.md

 I challenge you to a game of Tic-Tac-Toe 🥊.
 The loser must star 🌟 all of the repositories winner's repos!

-You are ❌ and you go first, click on one of the nine boxes to make your move.
+You are ❌ and you go first, click on one of the nine boxes in first-step to make your move.
 My move would be the one at the top that you see 🔝.

 _If for some reason the buttons are not clickable, try reloading the page.
 Sometimes GitHub can't handle all of the emojis._